-In July 2020, the POA issued amendments to TAS 37 Provisions, Contingent Liabilities and Contingent assets.
-The amendments issued to TAS 37 which are effective for periods beginning on or after 1 January 2022, to specify which costs an entity needs to include when assessing whether a contract is onerous or loss-making and also apply a "directly related cost approach".
+In July 2020, POA issued amendments to TAS 37 Provisions, Contingent Liabilities and Contingent assets.
+The amendments specify which costs an entity needs to include when assessing whether a contract is onerous or loss-making and also apply a "directly related cost approach".
 Amendments must be applied prospectively to contracts for which an entity has not fulfilled all of its obligations at the beginning of the annual reporting period in which it first applies the amendments (the date of initial application).

-Earlier application is permitted and must be disclosed.
-The Group is in the process of assessing the impact of the amendments on financial position or performance of the Group.
+The amendments did not have a significant impact on the financial position or performance of the Group.